kshitijl/avx2-examples/README.md

 # Short examples illustrating AVX2 intrinsics for simple tasks

-I was surprised by the lack of simple examples using AVX and AVX2 instructions for beginners.
-There doesn't seem to be a definitive book or even a tutorial on the subject.
+I was surprised by the lack of simple examples showing how to use AVX and AVX2 intrinsics.
+There doesn't seem to be a definitive book or even tutorial on the subject.

 O Internet, if I am wrong, please correct me!
 I've learned that the best way to get information on the internet is not to ask a question,